Submissions

 Title

 The title is not more than 12 words.
-If the paper is a resume of the thesis, the title of the paper may not be as same as the thesis title because the paper is thesis core.
+If the paper is a resume of the thesis, the title of the paper may not be as same as the thesis title because the paper is the thesis core.

 Author